citp/privacy-policy-historical/u/un/unc/uncrate.com.md

-> *The following text is extracted and transformed from the uncrate.com privacy policy that was archived on 2012-12-16.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20121216180729id_/http%3A//uncrate.com/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the uncrate.com privacy policy that was archived on 2013-06-24.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130624080616id_/http%3A//uncrate.com/privacy) for the most accurate reproduction.*

 # Privacy | Uncrate

+The digital magazine for guys who love stuff.
+Five awesome new things are posted every day.
+We've found 10273 things since 2005.
+Subscribe to our [daily email](http://uncrate.com/subscribe/) or follow us on [Facebook](http://www.facebook.com/uncrate), [Twitter](http://twitter.com/uncrate), [Instagram](http://instagram.com/uncrate), & [Tumblr](http://uncrate.tumblr.com/).

 The policies below are applicable to Uncrate.com.
 Any questions or comments you may have regarding this privacy policy, contact [Zombiecorp](http://www.zombiecorp.com/).